Loyola (MD) hosts Zink and Boston University - WTOP News

 BOTTOM LINE: Boston University visits the Loyola (MD) Greyhounds after Nevin Zink scored 25 points in Boston University’s 82-70 loss to the Holy Cross Crusaders.

-The Greyhounds have gone 5-5 in home games.
-Loyola (MD) ranks seventh in the Patriot in team defense, giving up 69.3 points while holding opponents to 47.9% shooting.
+The Greyhounds are 5-5 on their home court.
+Loyola (MD) is ninth in the Patriot scoring 64.5 points while shooting 44.5% from the field.

-The Terriers have gone 3-8 against Patriot opponents.
-Boston University has a 5-12 record against teams above .500.
+The Terriers are 3-8 against Patriot opponents.
+Boston University allows 68.1 points to opponents and has been outscored by 1.1 points per game.

-TOP PERFORMERS: Kenny Jones is averaging 11.4 points, 3.2 assists and 1.9 steals for the Greyhounds.
-Jaylin Andrews is averaging 10.4 points over the past 10 games for Loyola (MD).
+TOP PERFORMERS: Golden Dike is averaging 6.8 points and 5.9 rebounds for the Greyhounds.
+Deon Perry is averaging 1.8 made 3-pointers over the last 10 games for Loyola (MD).

-Walter Whyte is averaging 14.1 points and 5.8 rebounds for the Terriers.
-Jonas Harper is averaging 10.0 points over the last 10 games for Boston University.
+Jonas Harper is shooting 33.3% from beyond the arc with 1.6 made 3-pointers per game for the Terriers, while averaging 10 points.
+Walter Whyte is shooting 39.7% and averaging 12.9 points over the past 10 games for Boston University.

 LAST 10 GAMES: Greyhounds: 3-7, averaging 61.3 points, 27.1 rebounds, 11.9 assists, 8.0 steals and 2.7 blocks per game while shooting 44.3% from the field.
 Their opponents have averaged 68.0 points per game.